JayesonLS/ISA-Cards/README.md

 There may be some variation in fit due to various tolerances.
-The fit does not seem to be very important - a wide variation in fit has been found between various commercial ISA cards.
+The fit does not seem to be very important - a wide variation in fit has been found across various commercial ISA cards.

 CF-Super-Lite <sup>1, 2</sup>
 =============